Thue/rfwadmin/README.md

 - Everything below /var/lib/minecraft should be owned by the web server user (www-data:www-data)
 - /etc/init.d/minecraft_default.sh should not be owned by the web server
 - Right now it is set up to run one server - by adding 1) a /etc/init.d/minecraft2.sh file, 2) a copy of the www files (yes, ugly duplication), and 3) a /var/lib/minecraft/servers/2 dir, you can run more than one server
+- Get the apache web server with PHP5 by installing the Ubuntu package libapache2-mod-php5
 - The PHP script uses curl, so you should install php5-curl

 There are a few configuration files: